 - Having a community center nearby means there are staff who can help if you have a problem and that there are nice indoor restrooms

 - Amazing views out over Orange County if you can peek around the community center

-- There’s a log to crawl through and acorns for sitting and spinning
+- There’s a log to crawl through and acorns for sitting

 - Not everyone is a fan of the sandbox, but you might find some fossils hiding under the surface?